A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 \subsection{Caching}

-Aside from reordering joins, another possible route for optimization -- based on the observation that queries in practice may feature overlapping or similar patterns -- is to reuse work done previously for other queries.
+Another possible route for optimization -- based on the observation that queries in practice may feature overlapping or similar patterns -- is to reuse work done previously for other queries.
 Specifically, we can consider \textit{caching} the results of queries.
 In order to increase cache hit rates, we can further try to reuse the results of subqueries, possibly generalizing them to increase usability.
 Ideally the cache should store solutions for subqueries that (a) have a high potential to reduce the cost of future queries; (b) can reduce costs for many future queries; (c) do not have a high space overhead; and (d) will remain valid for a long time.
-Some of these aims can be antagonistic; for example, caching solutions for triple patterns satisfy (b) and (c) but not (a), while caching solutions for complex BGPs satisfies (a) but not (b), (c) or (d).
+Some of these aims can be antagonistic; for example, caching solutions for triple patterns satisfies (b) and (c) but not (a), while caching solutions for complex BGPs satisfies (a) but not (b), (c) or (d).

 Lampo et al.~\cite{LampoVDR11} propose caching of solutions for star joins, which may strike a good balance in terms of reducing costs, being reusable, and not having a high space overhead (as they share a common variable).
 Other caching techniques try to increase cache hit rates by detecting similar (sub)queries.
-Stuckenschmidt~\cite{Stuckenschmidt04} proposes a similarity measure for caching -- based on the edit distance between BGPs -- that estimates the amount of computational effort needed to compute the solutions for one query given the solutions to the other.
+Stuckenschmidt~\cite{Stuckenschmidt04} uses a similarity measure for caching -- based on the edit distance between BGPs -- that estimates the amount of computational effort needed to compute the solutions for one query given the solutions to the other.
 Lorey and Naumann~\cite{LoreyN13a} propose a technique for grouping similar queries, which enables a pre-fetching strategy based on predicting what a user might be interested in based on their initial queries.
 Another direction is to normalize (sub)queries to increase cache hit rates.
 Wu et al.~\cite{WuY12} propose various algebraic normalizations in order to identify common subqueries~\cite{LoreyN13a}, while Papailiou et al.~\cite{PapailiouTKK15} generalize subqueries by replacing selective constants with variables and thereafter canonically labeling variables (modulo isomorphism) to increase cache hit rates.
+Addressing dynamic data, Martin et al.~\cite{MartinUA10} propose a cache where results for queries are stored in a relational database but are invalidated when a triple matching a query pattern changes.
+Williams and Weaver~\cite{WilliamsW11} add last-updated times to their RDF index to help invalidate cached data.